Atlético Grau: 2019 Copa Bicentenario Championship

 A new domestic cup competition was created in 2019 after the Peruvian Football Federation took control of the national domestic tournaments.
 All 30 professional teams from the first two divisions participated in the first edition of the Copa Bicentenario.
 Atlético Grau played in Group A with Sporting Cristal, Universidad César Vallejo, and Alianza Atlético.
 The club finished second behind Sporting Cristal with 4 points.
-In the round of 16 it defeated Universidad Técnica de Cajamarca in penalties by 7–6 after a 2–2 draw.
-In the quarterfinal it faced their former groupmate Sporting Cristal in penalties once again by 5–3 after 1–1 draw in regular time.
-In the semifinals it faced Deportivo Coopsol, guaranteeing the presence of at least one Liga 2 team in the final, whom it defeated by a combined score of 7–2 after two legs.
+In the round of 16 it defeated Universidad Técnica de Cajamarca in penalties by 7-6 after a 2-2 draw.
+In the quarterfinal it faced their former groupmate Sporting Cristal in penalties once again by 5-3 after 1-1 draw in regular time.
+In the semifinals it faced Deportivo Coopsol, guaranteeing the presence of at least one Liga 2 team in the final, whom it defeated by a combined score of 7-2 after two legs.
 In the final it faced Sport Huancayo at Estadio Miguel Grau in a scoreless draw after extra time.
 The championship was thus decided in penalties which Grau won by 4–3.
 This was Atlético Grau's first professional title and its second national title since the 1972 Copa Perú.
-The team also qualified for its first international tournament, the 2020 Copa Sudamericana, where it will face Uruguayan club Atlético River Plate.
+The team also qualified for its first international tournament, the 2020 Copa Sudamericana, where it faced Uruguayan club Atlético River Plate.

+As a result of winning the 2019 Copa Bicentenario, Atletico Grau classified for the 2020 Supercopa Peruana, playing against Liga 1 champions Deportivo Binacional.
+Atlético Grau defeated Binacional by three goals to zero.

+Stadium

+Atlético Grau's home ground is Estadio Miguel Grau Piura, which has a capacity of 25,500.
+The stadium was opened in 1958 and named after Peruvian war hero, Miguel Grau.
+Atlético Grau has played in Estadio Miguel Grau up until 2021, where they had to be relocated while the stadium was being renovated for the 2021 FIFA U-17 World Cup, which was to be held in Peru, but cancelled due to the COVID-19 pandemic and was set to host it again for the 2023 event.
+Peru was stripped of hosting rights in 2023 and renovations have stopped.
+The stadium was left abandoned, not hosting a single game since 2018 with multiple attempts to revive the stadium.
+In 2024, the Instituto Peruano del Deporte (IPD) agreed with the Piura Government to finally renovate the stadium and be up for use, where Atlético Grau is expected to play again.
+The club were then moved to Estadio Municipal de Bernal until the renovations are complete.

+Atlético Grau has its own premises located on Luis Montero Avenue, Block V, Lot 7-8, in the Miraflores Urbanization in the city of Piura.
+In the outskirts of Piura, a new sports center complex is being constructed by the Peruvian Football Federation known as the Nueva VIDENA FPF Piura.
+It will have various training grounds for numerous sports along with a new stadium.
+It will be the new training ground and stadium to Atlético Grau.